-There’s so much out there about Christian women, modesty, the Bible…and religion’s interpretation of what the Bible says.
+There’s so much out there about Christian women, modesty in the Bible, and religion’s interpretation of what the Bible says.
 Let’s cut through the noise and have a truly blunt, Biblically sound, and Gospel-soaked conversation about Christian modesty in the Bible…instead of in our own opinions, shall we?

 Woman of God, you need to know about modesty.
 And more importantly, you need to care about it.

 But what you don’t need is a shame-soaked dialogue that throws all the burden of masculine lust on your feminine shoulders or a discussion on if shoulders are too tempting to show off.

 No, it’s time to talk about modesty in the Bible and derive our standards from the Word.

 Hear me out, okay?
 This isn’t me getting all hyper-religious on you and telling you your salvation and hem length are eternally connected.
 That’s just ridiculous.

 This is me being your friend and pointing you toward Scripture (and reminding myself, too, because I need the gentle nudge as well).

 The Bible tells you all you ever need to know about modesty; we’re not going to look to religion for answers, but rather examine modesty in the Bible.

 These are things you should have already been told, but probably weren’t because the Truth was lost in a debate over your skirt length, cleavage, and nose-ring.